Financial Literacy 101 for College Students

 Now that you’ve opened your first bank account and established a credit score, you have to learn how to budget!
 Building and keeping track of a budget is the best way to stay afloat, save money, and become financially independent.
 If you don’t want to build one on your own, use a site such as Mint, which takes into consideration your income, weekly expenses, credit card payments, and any financial goals you may have.

-If you feel more comfortable developing your own budget, you can find basic templates here and here.
+If you feel more comfortable developing your own budget, you can build yourself a basic template.
 Generally, your budget should cover food and living expenses, medical expenses, recurring bills, savings, and a buffer for any unexpected costs that come up.
 Ultimately, your goal should be to have two paychecks worth of money in your checking account at all times, and six months worth of paychecks in your savings account.
 It may take some time to get there, but this should be your goal!
 If that seems unrealistic, try to put at least 10% of your paycheck into savings every month.
 This will help create a buffer, just in case anything happens.

 Using these basic tips, you’ll be well on your way to financial security and independence.
 Just remember, everyone has to start somewhere and every penny counts.